 A 401(k) is a type of retirement plan that is offered through an employer.
 It allows for employee deferrals, meaning money comes out of the employee paycheck and goes straight into the 401(k) account.
 Many 401(k)s also offer matching contributions in which an employer matches, up to a certain limit, the amount of money the employee puts in.
 This match is often in the form of a percentage of salary.

 For example, if your employer offers a 401(k) with a 100% match up to 3% of salary, this means if you put 3% of your salary into your 401(k), your employer will add that same amount out of their pocket into your 401(k).
 If your employer offers a 50% match up to 7%, this means you need to put in a full 7% of your salary to receive the full match of 3.5% from the employer (50% of 7).

-Roth vs Traditional 401(k)
+Roth 401(k) vs Traditional 401(k)

 A Roth 401(k) is a retirement account that grows tax-free.
-By choosing Roth, you are choosing to pay income tax on the contributions now, your money then grows in that account until retirement, and the growth comes out completely tax-free when you make qualified withdrawals.
+By choosing Roth, you are choosing to pay income tax on the Roth 401(k) contributions now.
+Your money then grows in that account until retirement, and the growth comes out completely tax-free when you make qualified withdrawals.
 This keeps your tax bill today the same but lowers your tax bill in retirement.

-A traditional 401(k) grows tax-deferred.
-This means the money is taken from your paycheck before income taxes are withheld, so when it is added to the account, no taxes have been paid on it yet.
-The money will grow in that account tax-deferred, and you will pay taxes on both the growth and contributions at the time of withdrawal.
-This lowers your taxable income currently but creates taxable money in retirement.
-One thing to keep in mind is that regardless of which type of contribution you decide to make, employer contributions to your retirement account will always be traditional because no taxes have been paid on that money when it gets added.
+One thing to keep in mind is that regardless of which type of contribution you decide to make, employer contributions to your retirement account will always be traditional.
+This is because no taxes have been paid on that money when it gets added.